FuryGreenwood/FuryAppDebloater/README.md

 This is my first serious program that was born out of a need to uninstall pre-installed apps from carriers and Google to lighten the device's storage.
 # ENGLISH
 ## ✏ Summary:
-- It’s mainly focused to uninstall annoying pre-installed apps from Android devices.
+- It’s mainly focused to uninstall annoying pre-installed apps from Android devices
-- You can uninstall almost any system application.
+- You can uninstall almost any system application
-- You do not need to be root user.
+- You do not need to be root user
 - You can use it with a graphical interface and in a command console
-- All the instructions for use can be found within the program and in its Minimal version.
+- All the instructions for use can be found within the program and in its Minimal version
 ## 📱 Compatibility:
 - NET Framework 4.8
 - It’s compatible with ALL Android devices, regardless of their version.